Comparisons12 min read

 Canvas / LMS platforms Via extension Via extension

-Grammarly's broader platform coverage — especially the dedicated desktop app, Safari support, and mobile keyboard — gives it an edge for students who write across multiple devices.
+Grammarly covers more ground — especially with its desktop app, Safari support, and mobile keyboard.
+That's an edge for students bouncing between devices.

 Winner: Grammarly